WebRTC Leaks: What Are They and How Can I Prevent Them?

 5. Go to a leak checker website to see if your IP address is still visible.
 We recommend trying a few different ones, like BrowserLeaks.com and Hide.me, to be as diligent and thorough in your testing as possible.
 If you can still see your IP address, your VPN is not protecting you against leaks.
 If it’s not there, your information is still safe.

-If you find your VPN doesn’t prevent WebRTC leaks after testing, you’ll need to either get a different VPN or block WebRTC from your browser manually.
+If your VPN doesn’t prevent WebRTC leaks after testing, you must either get a different VPN or block WebRTC from your browser manually.

 How to block WebRTC leaks

-The easiest way to block WebRTC leaks is by using a VPN.
-Unfortunately, some VPNs still allow WebRTC traffic to bypass the encryption tunnel, thus defeating the purpose of using it in the first place.
-That’s why we strongly recommend performing a leak test even if you’re already using a VPN.
+The easiest way to block WebRTC leaks is to use a VPN.
+Unfortunately, some VPNs still allow WebRTC traffic to bypass the encryption tunnel, thus defeating the purpose of using a VPN in the first place.
+We strongly recommend performing a leak test even if you already use a VPN.

 If you find your current VPN is susceptible to leaks or are looking to use one for the first time, here is a list of trusted VPN providers that all passed our WebRTC leak test:

-• NordVPN: Nord offers one of the best-known VPNs for plenty of good reasons.
-Along with passing our WebRTC leak test, it also passed our DNS leak test, uses military-grade encryption, and offers double VPN, which adds more security to your browsing data and location.
+• NordVPN: Nord is one of the best-known VPNs for many good reasons.
+It passed our WebRTC leak test and DNS leak test, uses military-grade encryption, and offers double VPN, which adds more security to your browsing data and location.

 Get NordVPN | Read Our NordVPN Review

 • ExpressVPN: ExpressVPN offers top-notch security standards, which could justify its premium price.
-It has a strict no-logs policy that has been independently audited and a speedy and secure protocol called Lightway for an enhanced browsing experience.
+It has a strict no-logs policy, is independently audited, and has a speedy and secure protocol called Lightway for an enhanced browsing experience.

 Get ExpressVPN | Read Our ExpressVPN Review

-• Surfshark: If you're looking for a VPN to cover all your devices, then Surfshark is among the best for its value.
-It allows for unlimited simultaneous connections and offers compatibility for most operating systems, smartphones, routers, and even smart devices.
+• Surfshark: If you're looking for a VPN to cover all your devices, Surfshark is among the best for its value.
+It allows for unlimited simultaneous connections and is compatible with most operating systems, smartphones, routers, and even smart devices.

 Get Surfshark | Read Our Surfshark Review

-You can also block WebRTC leaks manually by disabling WebRTC technology on your web browser, and you don’t need to be a tech expert in order to do so successfully.
+You can also block WebRTC leaks manually by disabling WebRTC technology on your web browser, and you don’t need to be a tech expert to do so successfully.

-Some browsers even allow you to use plugins and addons to block WebRTC leaks for you.
-We’ve provided the exact steps on how you can disable it on Chrome, Firefox, Safari, and Microsoft Edge for your Windows PC, Mac, iOS, or Android device.
+Some browsers even allow you to use plugins and add-ons to block WebRTC leaks.
+We’ve provided the exact steps for disabling it on Chrome, Firefox, Safari, and Microsoft Edge for your Windows PC, Mac, iOS, or Android device.

 Customizable Coverage That is Simple to Use